Alfresco/alfresco-ng2-components/docs/core/components/about-product-version.component.md

 ## Details

-Use this component to get an overview of which BPM, ECM version you are running as long as information about the license, the status and the modules you are running.
+Use this component to display an overview of which version of Process Services and Content Services an application is running as well as the associated license information.
+It also displays application status and any modules running.